Combatchuck/home-assistant-on-echo-show/README.md

 ## How to use

 Once you've set this skill up refer to the [usage](USAGE.md) page for details how to use this skill effectively.

-## TODO

-* Make it possible to import this skill via GitHub URL to simplify installation.